 Fei Tian College permits individuals to pursue a dual degree or an additional baccalaureate degree.

-The Fei Tian College grading system utilizes two grading scales from which students may choose: letter grading and pass/fail grading.
-The pass/fail option is meant to allow students to explore unfamiliar disciplines or take a genuinely challenging course.
-In addition, a grade point average (GPA) on a 4.0 scale is maintained to indicate a student’s overall academic performance.
+Fei Tian College adopts two grading scales from which students may choose: letter grade and pass/fail grade.
+In addition, a grade point average (GPA) is maintained to indicate a student’s overall academic performance.

 Leave-taking (Student) and Complete Withdrawal

 The College recognizes three types of withdrawal: 1) leavetaking; 2) complete withdrawal; and 3) course withdrawal.
 This policy deals with the procedures for leavetaking and student-initiated complete withdrawal from the college in good standing.

 Students who wish to leave the college in good standing must consult with OSA.
 The students bear ultimate responsibility for completing the official withdrawal process and timely notifying all concerned administrative offices, (including the Offices of Admissions and Records, Academic Services, and International Services if in F status) of their withdrawal.